RzayevUmid0023/car-dealer-app/README.md

 # Car-dealer-app

-Car-dealer-app is a web application that allows users to select vehicle makes and years to view model information for a specific vehicle make and year.
+- Click on the link to see the project. https://car-dealer-app.vercel.app Car-dealer-app is a web application that allows users to select vehicle makes and years to view model information for a specific vehicle make and year.
 This application utilizes the [NHTSA Vehicle API](https://vpic.nhtsa.dot.gov/api/) to fetch vehicle data.

 ## Features